 Conference ASPOT

-The 2025 EUMETSAT Meteorological Satellite Conference will take place in Lyon, France from 15 to 19 September.
-EUMETSAT will be joined in the organisation and hosting of the event by Météo-France, the national provider for weather and climate services in France.
+The 2025 EUMETSAT Meteorological Satellite Conference took place in Lyon, France from 15 to 19 September.
+EUMETSAT was joined in the organisation and hosting of the event by Météo-France, the national provider for weather and climate services in France.

 Last Updated